A Certified Model Reduction Approach for Robust Parameter Optimization with PDE Constraints: Optimization problem

-Since $e$ is continuously differentiable with invertible Jacobian $\frac{\partial}{\partial u}e(p,u)$, the implicit function theorem guarantees that also ${\bf u}_h$ is continuously differentiable with respect to the parameter.
-Hence the reduced objective and the reduced constraints $g_i(p)$, $i = 0,\ldots,N_g$, are continuously differentiable.
-The reduced formulation is the basis for the further investigation of the robust counterpart.
+Note that the reduced objective and the reduced constraints $g_i(p)$, $i = 0,\ldots,N_g$, are continuously differentiable due to the previous assumptions.
+Since $e$ is continuously differentiable with invertible Jacobian $\frac{\partial}{\partial {\bf u}}e({\bf u},p,\phi)$, the implicit function theorem guarantees that also ${\bf u}_h$ is continuously differentiable with respect to the parameter.
+In the further investigation, we focus on the reduced formulation.